 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12941):

 A non-AP HE beamformee that receives a broadcast HE NDP Announcement frame from the HE beam-former with which it is associated and that contains the HE beamformee's 11 LSBs of the AID in any of the STA Info fields and also receives an HE NDP a SIFS after the HE NDP Announcement frame shall compute the HE compressed beamforming feedback using the feedback type, Ng and codebook size indicated in the received HE NDP Announcement frame.
-The HE beamformee shall transmit the HE TB PPDU its HE compressed beamforming feedback in response to a BRP Trigger frame that contains the 11 LSBs of the AID of the HE beamformee in any of the User Info fields following the rules defined in 27.5.3.3 (STA behavior for UL MU operation) or in response to a Beamforming Report Poll frame addressed to it.
-If the HE NDP Announcement frame has the TA field set to the transmitted BSSID, and the HE beamformee is a non-AP STA associated to a nontransmitted BSSID that supports receiving Control frames with TA set to the transmitted BSSID, then the HE compressed beamforming feedback sent in response shall have the RA field set to either the nontransmitted BSSID or the transmitted BSSID.
+The HE beamformee shall transmit the HE TB PPDU its HE compressed beamforming feedback in response to a BRP Trigger frame that contains the 11 LSBs of the AID of the HE beamformee in any of the User Info fields following the rules defined in 27.5.3.3 (STA behavior for UL MU operation).(#12941) If the HE NDP Announcement frame has the TA field set to the transmitted BSSID, and the HE beamformee is a non-AP STA associated to a nontransmitted BSSID that supports receiving Control frames with TA set to the transmitted BSSID, then the HE compressed beamforming feedback sent in response shall have the RA field set to either the nontransmitted BSSID or the transmitted BSSID.

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12941):

-An HE beamformer that sends a BRP Trigger frame or Beamforming Report Poll frame shall set the Feedback Segment Retransmission Bitmap fields of the BRP Trigger frame to all ones except when the HE beamformer intends to solicit the retransmission of segmented feedback as defined in 27.6.4 (Rules for generating segmented feedback).
+An HE beamformer that sends a BRP Trigger frame shall set the Feedback Segment Retransmission Bitmap fields of the BRP Trigger frame to all ones except when the HE beamformer intends to solicit the retransmission of segmented feedback as defined in 27.6.4 (Rules for generating segmented feedback).(#12941)